BimmerGestalt/IDriveConnectAddons/README.md

 - Scrobbling of car-sourced music such as SiriusXM or USB (basic implementation in [bimmerscrobbler](bimmerscrobbler))
 - Live gauges display of some basic performance data, without needing extra hardware (simple example in [cds_gauges](cds_gauges))
 - Car race recording, inspired by BMW M Laptimer (one approach enabled with [androbd_gestalt](androbd_gestalt))
+- Automatically load VIN from the car to decode the list of options that the car came with

 ## Legacy Apps